laestrada/laestrada.github.io/_recipes/coconut-rice-pudding.md

 ## Preparation
 #### RICE
-1. Stamp the citron grass with the dull side of a knife (without dissolving it)
+1. Stamp the lemongrass with the dull side of a knife (without dissolving it)
-2. Let coconut milk, sugar, and citron grass come to a boil, then add the rice, and let it cook at medium heat with frequent stirring and open pot for around 20 minutes.
+2. Let coconut milk, sugar, and lemongrass come to a boil, then add the rice, and let it cook at medium heat with frequent stirring and open pot for around 20 minutes.
 Let the rice cool down a bit.
-3. Remove the citron grass.
+3. Remove the lemongrass.

 #### CRUMBLES
 1. Preheat the oven to 400F.
-2. Crush the nuts, then mix in flour and curry powder.
+2. Crush the nuts.
+Add flour, curry powder, and sugar.
+3. Mix in butter with your fingers, combining until the mixture has formed clumps.
-3. Spread the mixture on a baking sheet and bake until golden brown.
+3. Spread on a baking sheet and bake until golden brown (about 10 minutes).
+Stir part-way through.

 #### FRUIT TOPPING
 1. Simmer all ingredients together on the stovetop.